AparnaPrasad/langchain-faiss/README.md

 # LangChain FAISS Document Q&A System

-A simple document Q&A system using LangChain and FAISS for efficient similarity search and retrieval.
+A simple document helper than answers questions on Langchain Documentation page - using LangChain and FAISS for efficient similarity search and retrieval.

 ## Project Structure